About Me and My Art

 I'm Osnat, I studied biology and statistics at Tel Aviv University, bioinformatics at the Weizmann Institute, and in the summer of 2023 I finished studying art at The Midrasha, Beit Berl and now I'm a (certified!) artist .

-After scanning, I bring the flowers back to life.
-Using printing, cutting, and adding iron wires, she returns them to their three-dimensional form.
-Sometimes, this is achieved by restoring the flowers to their original size, on other occasions, the process involves playing with scale, Reduce the flowers to emphasize their delicacy or enlarge them to reveal details hidden or unique structures.
+After scanning, I bring the flowers back into three dimensions through printing, cutting, and adding iron wires.
+Sometimes I restore them to their original size, while other times I play with scale, either reducing them to emphasize their delicacy or enlarging them to reveal hidden details and unique structures.